Learn Way

 Learn Way (Korean: 런웨이) is a South Korean variety show airing weekend on KakaoTV, which premiered every Sunday at 12 noon and a re-run on 1theK Originals' YouTube channel every Friday at 12 pm KST.

-The first season aired on September 20, 2020 to May 2, 2021 hosted by (G)I-dle's Song Yuqi.
+The first season aired from September 20, 2020 to May 2, 2021 hosted by (G)I-dle's Song Yuqi.
 The second season premiered on July 11, 2021 to February 25, 2022 hosted by Lovelyz's Mijoo.

 Overview

 KakaoTV's original entertainment show Learn Way is a project that captures (G)I-dle's Song Yuqi process of being reborn as an 'all-rounder' by meeting with expert mentors in various fields.
 She is a self-proclaimed center, and visual who can dance and sing, and quickly becomes friends with anyone.
 In Learn Way, Yuqi will show mentors through special chemistry across ages, genres, and borders with her unique affinity.
-In particular, she plans to show off her cute speech and an unusually lively charm and unfolds an entertainment cheeky level.
+In particular, she plans to show off her cute speech and an unusually lively charm and unfold an entertainment cheeky level.
 As an idol member, she will learn various fields that she has not tried, and will provide not only unpredictable laughter but also the reward of learning and growth.